kfdhilfa-ctrl/learning-log/README.md

 Right now around September: I am on my way to build a rocket with my ESP32 which I bought!
 Check my **`embedded-systems-journal`** repository for more info.

-So yeah—this is gonna be my learning log / personal log.
-Will be short or will be long, will be dry or will be Red Bull!
+This is gonna be my learning log / personal log.
+I might talk about life skills, entertainment, or random deep thoughts later (like what if my black is someone else's blue?), but this space is mostly for tracking my builds and ideas.
+It will be short or long, dry or full of Red Bull energy!
 It depends.
 Enjoy reading through (and I am pleading—skip past Day 65!).

 ---

-⚡ **Rule of the Log:** Figuring out life and tech with whatever I have right here, right now.
+⚡ **Rule of the Log:** Figuring out how the world works with whatever I have right here, right now.

-Look inside my repository folders for day 65+ entries!
+Look inside my repository folders for Day 65+ entries!

 Yours dearly,
 **Me! ⚡**